google/pepper.js/README.md

 ### Platform Errata ###
 `PPB_Graphics3D` does not work on Internet Explorer 10 or before because WebGL is not supported.
 WebGL is supported on Safari, but it must be [manually enabled](https://discussions.apple.com/thread/3300585).

 `PPB_MouseLock` and `PPB_Fullscreen` are only supported in Chrome and Firefox.
 The behavior of these interfaces varies somewhat between the two browsers, however.
+Safari supports fullscreen, but does not support mouse lock.

 The file interfaces are currently supported only by Chrome.
 (Creation and last access time are not supported, even on Chrome.)
 A polyfill for Firefox and IE is included in ppapi.js, but it has a few known bugs - such as not being able to resize existing files.
 Another issue is that the Closure compiler will rename fields in persistent data structures, resulting in data incompatibility/loss between Debug and Release versions, and possibly even between different Release versions.

+Chrome will smoothly scale the image composited into the page when using ppapi.js, all other browsers will do nearest-neighbor scaling.
+Nexes and pexes will also do nearest-neighbor scaling.
+This means low res or pixel style graphics will be slightly blurred on Chrome with ppapi.js, unless the back buffer is the same size as the view port and the scaling factor for high DPI displays is accounted for.

 Input events are a little fiddly due to inconsistencies between browsers.
 For example, the delta for scroll wheel events is scaled differently in different browsers. ppapi.js attempts to normalize this, but in general, cross-platform inconsistencies should be expected in the input event interface.